 On arrival: first things first

 The first days, weeks and even months after you arrive in a new country can be very stressful.
-Our role as Newcomers Centre is to assist you in the settlement process, making it as smooth and stress-free as possible.
-Visiting a settlement organisation like our Centre should be one of the first items on your list of things to do on arrival.
+Our role is to assist you in the settlement process, making it as smooth and stress-free as possible.
+Settlement organizations, like ours, are in place to help newcomers connect to their new community so that they can be successful in life and work.

-On your arrival in Saint John, you may need to contact the following organisations:
+Upon your arrival in Saint John, you may need to contact the following organizations:

 If you will be using public transport, please check Saint John Transit website for information on bus routes, schedules and fares.